shek-a/membership-app/README.md

 ## Running the Application with Docker
-As an alternative to running the application locally, you can run the app using Docker.
+As an alternative to running the application locally, you can run the application using Docker.
 This method ensures that all dependencies and configurations are handled within Docker containers.

 1. **Build and start the Application in Docker**